cloudmesh-community/fa18-523-57/paper/paper.md

 * do not remove the :exclamation: this is for the instructors a sign that we reviewed

-:o: you must make your section referencing labels more unique as others could have chapters with the same labels
+:o: you must make your section referencing labels more unique as others could have chapters with the same labels, maybe add pytorch- as prefix

 ---